 Housing costs in Palm Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Palm Springs is a decidedly white-collar city, with fully 88.01% of the workforce employed in white-collar jobs, well above the national average.
+Palm Springs is a decidedly white-collar city, with fully 88.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palm Springs is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Palm Springs who work in sales jobs (13.95%), management occupations (11.28%), and office and administrative support (9.44%).
+There are especially a lot of people living in Palm Springs who work in sales jobs (13.41%), management occupations (12.06%), and food service (9.66%).

 Of important note, Palm Springs is also a city of artists.
 Palm Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palm Springs’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.92% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Palm Springs telecommute to their jobs.
+Overall, about 12.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Palm Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.34% of adults in Palm Springs have a bachelor's degree or even advanced degree.
+The citizens of Palm Springs are very well educated compared to the average community in the nation: 34.02% of adults in Palm Springs have a bachelor's degree or even advanced degree.

-Palm Springs is a very ethnically-diverse city.
+Palm Springs is an extremely ethnically-diverse city.
 The people who call Palm Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palm Springs residents report their race to be White, followed by Black or African-American.
+The greatest number of Palm Springs residents report their race to be White, followed by Asian.
 Palm Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.22% of the city’s residents.
+People of Hispanic or Latino origin account for 25.81% of the city’s residents.
 Important ancestries of people in Palm Springs include English, Irish, Italian, and French .

 The most common language spoken in Palm Springs is English.
 Other important languages spoken here include Spanish and Tagalog.